stratosphereips/stratocyberlab/README.md

 * 🛠️ A container is created for you as your attacking machine.
 Install any tools you want without modifying your host computer.
 * 🌐 A web interface to manage challenges and play.
 * 💻 Solve all challenges from the web interface using the built-in WebSSH terminal.
-* 🤖 AI-assisted: the web interface includes a local LLM chat (using _Ollama_) to assist your hacking.
-You can choose any Ollama model.
+* 🤖 AI-assisted: chat with a lab context to learn faster (supporting local _Ollama_ models or OpenAI-compatible provider with your own key).
 * 🧑‍🔧 Support for flexible third-party plugins to add any custom behavior into the SCL.

 ## Requirements